 George T. Geis teaches at UCLA Anderson in the areas of mergers & acquisitions, financial modeling, entrepreneurship, and accounting.
-He has been voted Outstanding Teacher of the Year at UCLA Anderson five times, the most recent honor being given by the MBA class of 2012.
-Geis has also served as Associate Dean and Faculty Director of UCLA Anderson's Executive MBA program.
-He is currently Faculty Director of Anderson's Mergers and Acquisitions Executive program.
+He has been voted Outstanding Teacher of the Year at UCLA Anderson five times.
+Geis has also served as Associate Dean and Faculty Director of UCLA Anderson's Executive MBA program and Faculty Director of Anderson's Mergers and Acquisitions Executive program.

 A National Science Foundation and Woodrow Wilson Honorary Fellow, Dr. Geis has extensive consulting experience and has published dozens of professional articles and six books.
 He is the recipient of the Financial Executives Institute Award for outstanding achievement in finance.
 In 2013, Geis was a Batten Fellow at the Darden School, University of Virginia.